Home Workout Plan for Indians 2026: No Gym, Real Results (Beginner to Advanced)

 Part 6: Equipment Worth Buying (Under ₹5,000)

-You don't need a gym, but a few cheap items dramatically expand your home workout options:
+You don't need equipment to start.
+But once you're 4–6 weeks in and consistent, a few affordable items dramatically expand your home workout options and keep progress moving.

 | Equipment | Cost | What It Adds |